How to Strengthen a weak drone GPS signal: A complete troubleshooting Guide

 Check Your Drone’s GPS Status

-Taking Ruko's drone as an example, the GPS status of the drone can be determined in three ways.
+Using Ruko's drone as an example, there are three ways to determine the GPS status of the drone.
 When the light of the drone shows green blinking, the GPS signal indicator of the remote control is blinking (blue indicator) and the GPS signal icon in the APP shows less than 3 frames, it indicates that the GPS signal is in search.
 When the light of the drone is green, the GPS signal indicator of the remote control is always on (blue indicator) and the GPS signal icon in the APP is greater than or equal to 3 frames, it indicates that the drone GPS signal search is completed.

 Summary